 Very friendly, professional and comprehensive contract review.
 Well worth it for peace of mind.

 Check out our guarantee included with every Physicians Thrive contract review.

 Before you sign a contract, it is necessary for physicians to minimize the amount they may be required to repay for bonuses.

-In the case of exiting a contract, be aware of the requirements to keep sign-on bonuses, residency stipends, relocation reimbursements, or student loan assistance.
+In the case of exiting a contract, be aware of the requirements to repay sign-on bonuses, residency stipends, relocation reimbursements, or student loan assistance.
 There are often constraints built into the contract in order to incentivize the physician to remain at the same practice for a number of months or years.

-Additionally, know when you typically receive salary, and RVU or productivity bonuses that you don’t miss out on a receiving this compensation which you have earned before you exit.
+Additionally, know when you typically receive salary and RVU or productivity bonuses so that you don’t miss out on receiving this compensation which you have earned before you exit.